pkoos/Game_Of_Life_webdev/README.md

 3. Write in something other than Javascript.
 If I can figure this out, I might try to do this in `wasm` or another language.
 4. Use some type of restful functions.
 5. Add a web framework to make the website better.
+6. Figure out how to separate the monolith JS file into separate files.

 I can never remember this, so it's in the readme :)